Arizona town reeling over loss of firefighters in blaze

 Clay Templin, a fire incident commander, told residents at a community meeting that evacuees would probably not be allowed to return to the homes before Saturday.

+Christina Ostendorf paid a visit to the Prescott shrine with her mother, sister and daughter, laying two bunches of flowers with hundreds of others brightening the dusty street corner.

+"It's very important in teaching my daughter to respect the people who take care of us," she said.

-The memorial grew by the hour on Tuesday with new contributions - T-shirts and caps from distant fire departments, condolence cards, photos, U.S. and Arizona state flags.
+She described the memorial, which grew by the hour on Tuesday with new contributions - T-shirts and caps from distant fire departments, condolence cards, photos, U.S. and Arizona state flags - as an emblem of "hope and community."

-"And if according to your will, I have to lose my life, please bless with your protecting hand my children and my wife," went one verse of the prayer.
+"And if according to your will, I have to lose my life, please bless with your protecting hand my children and my wife, read a verse from the "The Firemen's Prayer".

 An overwhelming sense of gratitude for the fallen men, and firefighters everywhere, was manifest in many of the mementos left at the shrine.
 Spontaneous cheering and applause burst from bystanders whenever a fire truck passed through the streets.